arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 > If we want to store the address of another variable into a particular variable then a normal variable cannot store the address of another variable.
 Hence we need a special variable for storing the address of another variable into a particular variable.
 That special variable is called as the *pointer* variable.
 > When we want to store the address of anything into a variable, then we cannot normally define that variable.
 Normal variable cannot store addresses of anything(another variable).
 The system will give me an error.

 * *Pointer* -> It is also a variable, but it doesn't store values like characters, floats, integers, double etc. It will only store addresses of others or other variables.
+It is a variable which is used to store address of other variables.

-* * int *ptr;
+* int *ptr;
 * int age=22;
 * ptr = &age;
 * printf("%d", ptr); -> *Address of the variable(age) ptr is pointing to.*